kestra-io/docs/content/blogs/YYYY-MM-DD-CI-CD-kestra-comparison.md

 Let's see them together.

-#### Plugin Overload
-Jenkins currently has over 1,900 plugins, and this creates complexity as they can conflict with each other.
-Also, updating them can break pipelines, causing downtime.

-Kestra, on the other hand, offers built-in integrations for many common use cases without the need for plugins, and this reduces the risk of compatibility issues.
-For exampple, in Kestra a CI/CD pipeline can be defined in a YAML configuration, and all the components work seamlessly together.

 #### Groovy Syntax
 Jenkins uses [Groovy-based](https://www.jenkins.io/doc/pipeline/steps/groovy/) scripting for pipeline creation, which can be unintuitive for developers unfamiliar with it - as it also a language not widely used.
 This can create a steep learning curve that can slow down development and cause errors.

 Kestra, instead, uses a declarative YAML-based syntax that is much easier to read and write.
+YAML is also widely known and used in the industry, making it more accessible to developers, and reducing the learning curve for new users.
+Its human-readable format makes YAML especially appealing, as it is straightforward to understand, allowing team members across different roles to easily collaborate on workflow definitions.

 #### Debugging and Troubleshooting
 In Jenkins, debugging pipelines can be difficult as logs can become scattered across different plugins and stages, making it hard to trace the root cause of an issue.